 “When the outcome is unpredictable, the behavior is more likely to repeat,” Sperling says.
 “Think of a slot machine: if game players knew they never were going to get money by playing the game, then they never would play.
 The idea of a potential future reward keeps the machines in use.
 The same goes for social media sites.

 One does not know how many likes a picture will get, who will ‘like’ the picture, and when the picture will receive likes.
 The unknown outcome and the possibility of a desired outcome can keep users engaged with the sites.”

 I am not anti-social media, but I try to be a good steward of my time (not always successfully!)
 I know the positive influence the Bible has on my life, but I cannot say the same for the time I spend on social media.
 Having this type of research reminds me to be intentional with my time and what I am allowing myself to be exposed to.

-Social media is powerful and can lead to negative results.
-But the power of the words of God is stronger and answers the question of why is the Bible important.
+Social media is powerful and can often lead to negative results.
+But the power found in the words of God is stronger and leads to positive results which answers the question of why is the Bible important.

 “Put on salvation as your helmet, and take the sword of the Spirit, which is the word of God.”
 Ephesians 6:17 NLT

 Reading the Bible can Change Your Life

 Studying the Bible for me takes place alone, in small groups, and in church.
 All three methods have taught me many lessons.
 How and where you read the Bible doesn’t matter, on how reading the Bible can change your life as long as you start somewhere.